A machine learning approach to infer the accreted stellar mass fractions of central galaxies in the TNG100 simulation

 In this subsection, we further discuss the feasibility and uncertainty of applying our RF learning outcome based on TNG100-1 galaxies to real galaxies.
 We have shown that the inclusion of other observable galaxy features in addition to stellar mass can lead to $\sim$0.03 (20\%) of decrease in the RMSE, so the RF prediction based on all these features jointly is indeed more precise than simply predicting $f_\mathrm{acc}$ based on only stellar mass.
 Moreover, even after including almost all available information from galaxy images and velocity maps, the uncertainty in the prediction of $f_\mathrm{acc}$ is about 0.1, which gently decreases to $\sim0.08$ at the low and high-mass ends.
 This is perhaps the limit one can achieve with current observations.

 However, to apply the RF learning outcome based on TNG galaxies to real observed galaxies, we care about how TNG agrees with the real data.
 Disagreement between TNG predictions and the real Universe would introduce systematic uncertainties.
-It has been shown in previous studies that TNG predictions still deviate from real data, in terms of a few detailed and stringent comparisons, especially for morphology/colour features.
+It has been shown in previous studies that TNG predictions still deviate from real data, in terms of a few detailed and stringent comparisons, such as the mass-size relation, morphological and colour features.